CC Recurring Charges

 One option is to run recurring charges automatically at a specific time each day.

-The other option is to manually run the recurring charges at your convenience with the recurring charge tool.
-For example, choose a standard day, such as the 1st or 15th of every month, then run the recurring charges tool every month on this day.
+The other option is to manually run recurring charges at your convenience with the recurring charge tool.
+Choose a standard day, such as the 1st or 15th of every month to run the tool.
+If the recurring charge frequency varies with patients, run the tool daily to be sure patient balances are up to date.

 There are a few options to print receipts when recurring charges have finished; statement receipts, credit card/ACH receipts, or Statements.